tomdalling/rschema/README.md

 Coercion
 --------

-RSchema provides coercers, which attempt to convert invalid into valid data, according to a schema.
+RSchema provides coercers, which attempt to convert invalid data into valid data, according to a schema.

 Take HTTP params as an example.
 Web forms often contain database IDs, which